Last Updated: September 23, 2022

 Let's talk just a little more about social capital.
 When a community increases its social capital, it means increasing the acquaintanceship among networks of social networks.

 Most people in the business community have grasped to some extent the power of networking.

 The concept of social capital is that different networks will benefit by having people who connect across the networks.
 And you can escalate those social benefits in a huge way if you think about how to provide mixed-income housing in your town.

-I'm convinced that community poverty as an issue will never be resolved, even though we have the means to do so, unless we explain clearly how higher income and middle income associates are essential for many people to raise themselves out of poverty.
+Our experience as planners convinces us that community poverty as an issue will never be resolved, even though we have the means to do so, UNLESS we explain clearly how higher income and middle-income associates are essential for many people to raise themselves out of poverty.
 They need successful acquaintances.

-If we understand, then hopefully some of us will be willing to interact with people who are not yet as successful as we are.
+If we understand that key point, then hopefully some of us will be willing to interact with people who are not yet as successful as we are.

 Note that if only one neighborhood in a metropolitan area is willing to participate in mixing incomes, it won't help much.
 Many or most neighborhoods have to be willing to accept a few low income households, who then will be able in some instances to move themselves out of poverty.

 Even if finances remain marginal, they will move themselves out of the permanent underclass mentality that breeds crime, depression, lethargy, civic apathy, and dull eyes.

 The benefit of mixed-income housing is that the lowest income earners may move into greater stability and prosperity.
 In a nation and world desperately in need of productivity increases to lift us from frequent threats of recession and the long-term consequences of childhood poverty, this is really important, friends.